alestiago/trashy_town/tool/blender_scene_constructor/README.md

 ## Why do we need this?

 Automatically configuring the scene eradicates those errors derived from manual input.
-Script the configuration, allows for quick and consistent renders to be created.
+Scripting the configuration, allows for quick and consistent renders to be created.

 ## Usage